 Whether you are taking tax deductions or tax credits know that both of them allow you to reduce the amount of tax that you owe the federal, state, or local governments.
 When filing those reductions of tax liability is what determines whether or not you have already paid enough through your payroll taxes, if you still owe, or if you are owed a refund.

-Call Cowdery Tax today to schedule your appointment and we will help you determine which deduction, or credits you are eligible for: 740•374•6942.
+Call Cowdery Tax today to schedule your appointment and we will help you determine which deductions, or credits that you can take (740) 374-6942.